br4chu/johann/README.md

 # Getting started

-Once Johann is uploaded to Maven Central, you will be able to add it as a maven/gradle dependency and start using it.
 Just add Johann as a maven/gradle dependency and start using it.
 See [Example usage](#example-usage) for more information.

 Maven dependency: